ar-ushi/append-jira-details-action/README.md

 This action simplifies the collaboration between your GitHub repository and Jira project, ensuring that your PRs are enriched with relevant Jira information.

+## Requirements

+To ensure that Jira issues are correctly linked, the Jira Identifier must be included in one of the following:

+1. **PR Title**: The Jira Identifier should be mentioned in the title of the pull request.
+For example: `Fix issue with login ABC-1`.

+2. **Branch Name**: The Jira Identifier should be part of the branch name associated with the pull request.
+Examples include:
+   - `ABC-1`
+   - `fix/ABC-1`

 ## Usage

 To use this GitHub Action, you can add the following workflow file (e.g., `.github/workflows/append_jira_details.yml`) to your repository: